Translated using DeepL

 FI safety training

-Training on personal and collective safety at FI
+Training on personal and collective security at FI

-On 24 April 2025, a training on personal and collective safety at FI was held at FI, which was lectured by Mgr.
+On April 24, 2025, a training on the topic of personal and collective security at FI was held at FI, taught by Mgr.
 Pavel Bojanovský, MU Security Manager.
 More than 40 academic and non-academic staff and employees of FI attended the training organized in a hybrid form.

 The training focused mainly on: